Space Funeral

-Space Funeral is a 2010 role-playing video game and art game by Irish developer thecatamites, Stephen Gillmurphy.
+Space Funeral is a 2010 role-playing video game by Irish developer thecatamites, Stephen Gillmurphy.
 The short game was created using RPG Maker 2003, and centers around a boy named Phillip, who leaves home to save his world from a mysterious corruption.

-Space Funeral is notable for its parodies of the horror and role-playing game genres, its crude art style, and frequent use of blood in dialogue, graphics, and thematics.
+Space Funeral is notable for its parodies of the horror and role-playing game genres and its crude art style.

 Gameplay

 Players control Phillip (and during sections following the game's first major area, Leg Horse) as he departs from his home in Scum Vullage[sic] to search for the City of Forms, a city described as the origin of everything within the game's world.
 Throughout the game, players repeatedly encounter twisted, and often bloody creatures which take the place of non-playable characters (NPCs) in the game's world.

 The game plays like a typical 2D turn-based role-playing game (RPG), although a "Mystery" function that can only be used once per battle has effects unique to each enemy variety the function is utilized on.
 The effects of "Mystery" are typically humorous, and have little bearing on gameplay: for instance one such interaction causes Phillip to dance and become embarrassed.
 This ability closely resembles "praying" in Earthbound but with a far greater and more prevalent narrative focus.
 Certain enemies have absurd weaknesses; such as silent films making some of them sentimental.
 The game also has quirky status effects, such as "buff" and "sad" along with more typical ones, such as "poisoned."